Krista Latham, PhD, D-ABFA

 What makes UIndy’s human biology program distinctive?

-Besides the work, what was your favorite memory from last year’s trip?
+Besides the work, what was your favorite memory from the first trip?

 The support from the local community was amazing.
 We got the opportunity to interact with so many of the great people living in the town of Falfurrias and struggling with this humanitarian crisis on a daily basis.
 We were invited to a local ranch for dinner as a break from our normal daily grind.
 Our gracious hosts cooked for us, invited us to use their swimming pool and invited us to explore their ranch.
 It was a once in a lifetime opportunity for us!